PřF:M6800 Calculus of Variations - Course Information

 Department of Mathematics and Statistics - Departments - Faculty of Science

-- Differential and integral calculus of functions of one and several variables, linear algebra, differential equations.
+- Differential and integral calculus of functions of one and several variables, linear algebra.

 - Course Enrolment Limitations